 That being said, not all content has to be written.
 If it’s easier, try creating video content instead.
 You could do live streaming on Facebook Live; or just record the videos using your webcam, and then upload them to YouTube and your social media profiles.

 To get fresh content on your blog from the videos, create a new blog post with the embedded video, and write a short bullet point list below summarizing the content.
 That still counts as fresh new content, just in a different medium!
+This is a great way to beef up your content plan.

 I always write faster when I outline my articles first.
 Write the title and then the H2 and H3 headers of your main points.
 From there, if you’re feeling internal resistance to writing a specific section, you can write the sections where you’re not feeling stuck.
 You can come back to the more difficult parts and fill those in after the easy ones.
 After this is done, you can go through in your final editing pass to add transition sentences or connecting segments that make the sections flow better.